Best Linux Distributions That are Most Suitable for Beginners

 - Familiar user interface with Windows

 Linux Mint is arguably the best Ubuntu-based Linux distribution suitable for beginners.
 Yes, it is based on Ubuntu, so you should expect the same advantages of using Ubuntu.
 However, instead of GNOME desktop, it offers different desktop environments like Cinnamon, Xfce, and MATE.

 Not just limited to the familiar user interface, which will be a bonus for Windows users.
-It provides an impressive performance with minimal hardware requirements, especially with Xfce or MATE desktop environment.
+It provides impressive performance with minimal hardware requirements, especially with Xfce or MATE desktop environments.

 It also uses the same software repository as Ubuntu.
-You don’t have to worry about the availability of software to install.
+So, you don’t have to worry about the availability of software to install.

 Linux Mint is a fantastic Windows-like distribution.
-So, if you do not want a unique user interface (like Ubuntu), Linux Mint should be the perfect choice.
+So, if you do not want a unique user interface (like Ubuntu), Linux Mint should be a perfect choice.

-The most popular suggestion would be to go with Linux Mint Cinnamon edition.
+The most popular suggestion would be to go with the Linux Mint Cinnamon edition.
 But, you can explore whatever you want.
-Also, you might want to look at our tutorial to install Linux Mint 20 from USB.
+Moreover, you might want to look at our tutorial to install Linux Mint from USB.

 3. Zorin OS